Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 Destroy complete!
 Resources: 1 destroyed.
 ```

 There you go!
-You have succesfully deleted the VM.
+You have successfully deleted the VM.

 ## Final Words

 I have compiled the configuration that I wrote above into a gist **[here](https://gist.github.com/Physium/83323a8dadc51b3a6d4cbb7ab816dc5c)** so feel free to reference it if needed.
 You just have tweak the `name` variables according to your environment variables.

-I'm defintely looking to explore further into the capabilties of Terraform.
-There seems to be alot that you do with this and what I have shown is barely just the tip of the iceberg.
-With the intergration of configurations management tools (Chef, Puppet, Packer, etc) I see this as a very powerful automation tool where you get to design the entire end to end process of your application and manage it in a code like manner.
+I'm definitely looking to explore further into the capabilities of Terraform.
+There seems to be a lot that you do with this and what I have shown is barely just the tip of the iceberg.
+With the integration of configurations management tools (Chef, Puppet, Packer, etc) I see this as a very powerful automation tool where you get to design the entire end to end process of your application and manage it in a code like manner.

 ## References
-If you would like to read more about what I just did you can check the following offical guides/documentaion from Terraform:
+If you would like to read more about what I just did you can check the following official guides/documentation from Terraform:
 * [Getting Started](https://www.terraform.io/intro/getting-started/install.html)
 * [Terraform's vSphere Documentation](https://www.terraform.io/docs/providers/vsphere/index.html)
 * [Using Infrastructure as Code to Automate VMware Deployments](https://www.hashicorp.com/blog/using-infrastructure-as-code-to-automate-vmware-deployments)